 Somewhere along the line, long before I went vegetarian, I stopped going to T.G.I.
 Fridays.
 Other people must have stopped going too, because I don’t think there are any locations left in my state.
 But that doesn’t mean that there isn’t still a little part of my heart that belongs to spinach & artichoke dip.

-Now over the years, I’ve seen vegan spinach & artichoke dips.
-They often involve a vat of vegan cheese and a vat of eggless mayo in equal parts.
+Over the years, I’ve seen many versions of vegan spinach artichoke dip.
+They often involve a vat of vegan cheese and scads of eggless mayo in equal parts.
 I’d totally dip into that at a party, but it’s not the kind of thing I tend to make at home.

 Then one night, I made the Life Affirming Warm Nacho Dip from The Oh She Glows Cookbook.
 (The recipe is fantastic by the way.
 Highly, highly recommended.)
 It is made with a base of cashews and carrots, but you would never in your life believe that from taste alone.
 It’s thick and gooey in a way that seems impossible with carrots.
 (Those carrots have been holding out on us all this time with their goody-goody health nut act.)